Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Open Problems and Future Directions

 \subsection{Privacy and User Control}

-Personalization inherently relies on collecting and retaining user data, making privacy a central concern for real-world deployment.
-Even when user data is stored separately, risks remain in the form of unauthorized access, unintended leakage, or misuse of personal information.
-Moreover, self-evolving agents that reuse historical data for learning may erode user trust if users perceive a loss of control over their data.
-Future systems must balance data utility with privacy preservation through careful system design.
-Promising directions include privacy-aware memory architectures, selective retention policies, on-device or federated personalization, and transparent user controls for inspecting and managing stored information.
-Privacy should be treated not only as a technical constraint but also as a core component of user experience.
+Personalization inherently depends on collecting, storing, and reusing user data, making privacy a central challenge for deployment.
+Even when user data is stored separately, risks remain in the form of unauthorized access, unintended leakage, or secondary misuse.
+Moreover, self-evolving agents may erode trust if users feel they no longer understand or control how their information is being retained and applied.
+Future systems must therefore balance data utility with privacy preservation through privacy-aware memory architectures, selective retention policies, on-device or federated personalization, and transparent interfaces for inspecting, editing, and managing stored information.
+In this sense, privacy should be treated not only as a technical safeguard but also as a core part of the user experience.